lisy0123/42/README.md

 ### 4 weeks intensive workloads in a C programming language.
 To become a student at 42, you must pass the piscine, that have to spend 4 weeks, 7 days a week, day and night coing.
-It start with the basics, and uising a computer, witout
+It start with the basics in

 [LEARN MORE](https://www.42.us.org/program/piscine)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODgxMTMxMzgsLTE5NTc1NDg2OTgsLT
+eyJoaXN0b3J5IjpbMTYwNzM1MzA1OSwtMTk1NzU0ODY5OCwtMT
-ExOTU4MTc5NTQsLTY2MDU4NjU2OSwxMTc3Mzc1MzM2LDEyMjA5
+E5NTgxNzk1NCwtNjYwNTg2NTY5LDExNzczNzUzMzYsMTIyMDkz
-Mzk0OSwtOTc2NzI4NTc5XX0=
+OTQ5LC05NzY3Mjg1NzldfQ==
 -->